Downtown Norfolk, Virginia: MacArthur Center

+The MacArthur Center center began to suffer as part of the global retail apocalypse, with many closures starting in 2018.
+The mall's two anchor stores eventually closed, with Nordstrom in April, 2019 and Dillard's in September, 2023.
+As of 2024, the mall was only 56% occupied, the largest tenant being Regal Cinemas.

+The City of Norfolk purchased the MacArthur Center in 2023, and has expressed plans to redevelop the site in the next decade, desiring to build "mixed used projects anchored by convening/conference center assets to include a headquarters hotel."

 Ongoing revitalization benefits

 Norfolk's efforts to revitalize its downtown have attracted acclaim in economic development and urban planning circles throughout the country.
 Publications such as the American Planning Association's monthly Planning Magazine, have hailed the tremendous rebound in the downtown residential population, and Money magazine proclaimed Norfolk as the number one city in which to live in the South in 2005.

 The rising fortunes of the downtown area have helped expand the city's coffers which has in turn been able to direct its attention to revitalizing other neighborhoods of the city.
 Located just northwest of downtown, the Ghent district of Norfolk is one of the Hampton Roads region's premier urban residential communities.
 Ghent has the highest residential densities of any other area in Hampton Roads, and is home to a diverse array of people - artists, strivers, lower income to wealthy, etc. Many other areas of Norfolk are also being revitalized, including Fairmount Park Neighborhood, Ocean View and East Beach, the latter both on the Chesapeake Bay.